EsmeYi/UNet-CRF-RNN/README.md

 # Edge-aware U-Net with CRF-RNN layer

-This project aims at implement
+This project aims at improving U-Net for medical images segmentation.

 ## Introducion